Khadisha Bukeyeva: Biography

 Khadisha Bukeyeva was born on February 21 (January 1 according to other sources) 1917 in the village of Kaztal, Ural Oblast, Russian Empire (present-day Kazakhstan) (according to other sources in Kaztalovsky district).

 She lost her parents at an early age and was brought up in an orphanage in the village of Shieli in South Kazakhstan Region.
 In 1932, she was brought to Almaty and arranged to study in a preparatory group of the Medical Institute.
 It was very difficult to study, the necessary knowledge the girl did not have.
 She had to study intermittently, so she never managed to finish school.

 Passion for singing and dancing does not pass without a trace.
 She took part in amateur performances.
 In 1934 she was selected by the commission and sent to study at the Technical School of Stage Art in Leningrad (since 1936 - the Central Stage School, now the Russian State Institute of Performing Arts), from which she graduated in 1938.
 Her mentors were prominent masters of stage Leonid Vivien, Vsevolod Meyerhold, Vasili Merkuryev.

-The process of mastering the image has always been for her difficult and painful.
-It stayed with her all her life, just as it did in her early years of study.
-It was difficult to work with her, but Merkuryev and Meyerhold believed in her strength and persistently chose the keys to the disclosure of her personality.
-They had early discerned remarkable dramatic temperament and consistently freeing him from the binding constraints of stiffness and clamp.

 In 1938, all the graduates of the school were sent to Shymkent.
 They were the core of the then organized South Kazakhstan Regional Drama Theater.

 Since 1942 she was an actress in the Kazakh State Drama Auezov Theater in Almaty, where she was on stage till the end of her life.

 One of the facets of her talent was the skill of artistic reading.